 - Authentic Local Food Tour in Central Shanghai: Taste the best Shanghainese cuisine in the city on this 3-hour evening culinary tour.
 Sample dishes include xiaolongbao, scallion oil noodles, and red-braised pork.

 - Shanghai Night Food Tour: Go beyond the usual Shanghainese favourites with this off-the-beaten path culinary tour.
 At least 15 regional dishes from all around China are sampled, ranging between everything from the grilled lamb & naan of Xinjiang to the spicy dishes of Sichuan.

 Most international flights to Shanghai are served by Shanghai Pudong International Airport (PVG).
 As Shanghai’s a major hub in East Asia, flights here are often relatively cheap from many international cities—even compared to popular destinations like Tokyo.

 Want to see more of Shanghai in 24 hours?
-Apply these Shanghai itinerary tweaks…
+Apply these 1-day itinerary tweaks…

 Still not sure if this Shanghai itinerary is right for you?
 Here are a couple more last-minute suggestions: